-It’s normal to be shy in some situations, especially if we’re not familiar.
-It’s only a problem when it starts to interfere with life, and alters the choices we make.
+It’s normal to be shy sometimes.
+It’s only a problem when it starts to interfere with life and alters the choices you make.

 Mindset is crucial, but we should always focus on which actions we should take to overcome shyness.

 Strength does not come from winning.
 Your struggles develop your strength.
 When you overcome hardships and decide not to surrender, that is strength. – Arnold Schwarzenegger

 Although it may be awkward, going to more social events, not less, is the key.
 Social confidence comes from directly challenging your fears and doing the things that cause anxiety.